joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/17/business/job-vacancies-unemployment-britain.html?searchResultPosition=1

 **Extreme Weather Is the New Normal.
 We Know Why.**\
-`Advances  attribution science have made it clear how climate change is making floods, fires and heat waves worse.`\
+`Advances in attribution science have made clear how climate change is making floods, fires and heat waves worse.`\
 https://nytimes.com/2021/08/17/opinion/extreme-weather-climate-change.html?searchResultPosition=2

 **Quake-Struck Haiti Is Lashed by Heavy Rains After Storm Hits**\